versyxdigital/framework/README.md

 #### Service Locator

-Service Locator is a pattern where a "central registry", known as the service locator, is used to retrieve services and dependencies.
-A service provider provides a global point of access to a service.
+Service locator is a pattern where a "central registry", known as the service locator, is used to retrieve services and dependencies.
+A service locator provides a global point of access to a service.

 Services still need to be registered to the container, however, the way they are retrieved is different.
 Versyx provides a global `app()` helper function to retrieve services using the service locator pattern.